Muhammad ibn al-Habib: His Ijazah & journeys

 Badr ud-din ad-Dismishqi gave him a written ijazah in Damascus and he also received one from the Qadi of Tlemcen, Sidi Abu Shu'ayb, and oral ijazahs from Ahmad ibn al-Jilali al-Amghari, and Sidi Abu Bakr ibn al-'Arabi Bannani.
 In 1931 he went to Mecca for hajj and met with many scholars, including Shaykh Bakhit al-Muti'i and Shaykh as-Simaluti.
 In Syria he met Tawfiq al-Ayyubi and Badur'd-din ad-Dimishaqi.
 Later he travelled to Algiers and met Sidi Muhammad ibn Jalul and Sidi Ahmad in Blida, and Sidi Muhammad al-Qadi in the Oujda area.
 While there, he gave lessons on Sahih Bukhari and al-Murshid al-Mu'in with the commentary of Shaykh at-Tayyib ibn Kiran.

-He left Meknès, in the company of his wives, intending to performing a third hajj in December of 1971, but died in Blida on January 10, 1972.
+He left Meknès, in the company of his wives, intending to performing a third hajj in December 1971, but died in Blida on January 10, 1972.
 He was buried on the same day in the Darqawi zawiya which he himself had inaugurated.
 On January 31 of the same year he was re-buried at Darb al-Pasha (Meknès), in his zawiya near the Zaytuna mosque.